rickBuczynski/coolang/README.md

                - note these are built for Visual Studio 15 and 14 (aka 2017 and 2015) so they might not work for Visual Studio 2019 (aka 16)
                - TODO test if these work on 2019
                - Choose one to download based on your Visual Studio version and compile options (x86, and msvcrt-dbg are default)
-               - TODO test if -dbg supports both debug and release builds
                - Extract to somewhere CMake will look for packages ("C:\Program Files (x86)" or "C:\Program Files" by default)
           - Or install LLVM using vcpkg
                - Note LLVM is huge and vcpkg will take ~1hour to build and install it even on a fast machine